easolhq/easolhq.github.io/docs/guides/theme_architecture/templates.md

 The blog post template consists of a `index.html` and a `index.css` file.

 The blog post is passed via a single `post` [Post]({% link docs/reference/objects/blog_post.md %}) object.

-The blog overview page automatically implements pagination, displaying 12 posts per page.
-A [Pagination]({% link docs/reference/objects/pagination.md %}) object can accessed via `paginate` in the html template in order to generate links to other pages, display page counts etc.

 Each blog post is automatically generated at `site.com/blog/post-slug`.